When Chatbots Accommodate: What AI Companions Optimize for in Vulnerable Conversations

 From Vũng Tàu, Việt Nam 🇻🇳.
 Based in Los Angeles, CA 🇺🇸.

-I grew up in Vũng Tàu 🇻🇳, a coastal city in southern Việt Nam, and now live in Los Angeles 🇺🇸.
-Outside research I box, play tennis, and read more philosophy of mind than is probably healthy for an empiricist.
+I grew up in Vũng Tàu on the coast of southern Việt Nam, and now live in Los Angeles.
+Outside research I box and play tennis.

 I work on AI alignment and safety, with a current focus on the shift from AI-as-assistant to AI-as-companion.